 Teacher contract negotiations in West Hartford are at a standstill over the issue of health insurance.
 The West Hartford Education Association, representing more than 800 teachers, has asked the town to move teachers to the State Partnership Health Insurance plan.
 Read more

-The state's Pension Sustainability Commission heard from State Treasurer Denise Nappier about the history of underfunding the teachers' retirement fund, the largest pension fund overseen by the treasury.
+As it decides what recommendations to make toward putting Connecticut’s pension funds on more secure footing, the state’s Pension Sustainability Commission today heard from State Treasurer Denise Nappier about the history of funding for the teachers’ retirement fund, the largest pension fund overseen by the treasury.

 “This history teacher is making history,” 2016 National Teacher of the Year Jahana Hayes told her supporters at a victory celebration in Waterbury last night.
 “I am honored to be your next congresswoman.”